galaxyproject/training-material/topics/ecology/tutorials/Metashrimps_tutorial/tutorial.md

 zenodo_link: https://doi.org/10.5281/zenodo.8130567
 questions:
 - How to improve the FAIR quality of an EML metadata ?
-- How to use metadatas for machine actionnable processes ?
+- How to use metadata for machine actionnable processes ?
 - What is the point of having a FAIR metadata ?
 objectives:
 - Learn how to use the interactive tool Metashrimps